FoxSamu/json/README.md

 ## Documentation

 Documentation is being worked on.
+Parts of the library are documented with JavaDoc comments.
+More documentation coming in later versions.

+I am working on hosting the compiled JavaDoc online.

 ## License